addeeandra/php-xdebug/README.md

 # php-xdebug

-An minimal image of PHP &amp; XDebug
+An minimal image of PHP &amp; XDebug.

+Plugins:

+- xdebug